This post may contain affiliate links. Please see our disclosure policy for more details.

 Step-by-Step Instructions

-- Add all the ingredients in a large mixing bowl.
+Step 1: Add prepped zucchini, corn, and the rest of the ingredients in a large mixing bowl.

 - Lower the heat If the fritters get too dark.
 You are looking for a golden brown color.